Ramanathan03/Issue-tracker/README.md

 ## UX
 These website help user to fix there problem in coding and user can request there feature to help improve the website.These project is presented simply so user can easily understand what they can do.
-Overall my target audience are amature in coding and freshers to these coding life.[Wireframes](https://www.lucidchart.com/invitations/accept/4036131b-b287-4dba-a724-fa5eb6d6dc22)
+Overall my target audience are amature in coding and freshers to these coding life.
+[Wireframe](https://files.slack.com/files-pri/T0L30B202-FESFD5X7D/image.png)

 ## Features
 ### Existing Features
  - website have user login and user register
  - user can add issues using add issue form
- - only high priority user can edit the issue
- - only high priority user can see the views
  - user can search the issues
  - other user can also help users to solve their issues by comment form